women-who-software/monthly-tech-night/README.md

 # Monthly JS (Boulder) Meetup Repo

-Monthly JS is held on the first Monday of the month at Markit Digital in Boulder.
+Monthly JS is held on the first Monday of the month online (as of now).
 Check out our next Boulder Monthly JS event on our [meetup](https://www.meetup.com/Women-Who-Code-Boulder-Denver/events/).

 ### Goals of the Monthly JS Boulder meetup